CODAIT/stocator/README.md

 ### How to build Stocator
 * Change directory to `stocator`
 * Execute `mvn install`
+* If you want to build a jar with all thedependecies, please execute `mvn clean package -Pall-in-one`

 ## Usage with Apache Spark
 Stocator allows to access Swift via new schema `swift2d://`.